joaotavora/blip/README.md

 * I think `blip.el` does a bit more and takes greater advantage of lexical binding in emacs 24
 * NIH
-* I stole the pixmap generating code for the little blips from it, thanks very much!

 TODO
 ----